Insecurity: Only security agencies allowed to access public data – Pantami

 By Emmanuel Elebeke

-The minister of Communications and Digital Economy, Prof. Isa Ali Pantami says President Mohammadu Buhari has empowered only security institutions in the country to gain access to people’s information without confronting the ministry, the Nigerian Communications Commission, NCC, or the service providers to make their work much easier.
+The minister of Communications and Digital Economy, Prof. Isa Ali Pantami says President Mohammadu Buhari has empowered only security institutions in the country to gain access to people information without confronting the ministry, the Nigerian Communications Commission, NCC or the service providers to make their work much easier.

 This he said has led to the achievement of many successes in the sector, but added that such measures were kept secret because they were not meant for public consumption.

-The minister disclosed this on Tuesday while unveiling the NCC Strategic Vision Implementation Plan (2021-2025), NCC Global Connect Podcast, and a Compendium of speeches by the Executive Vice Chairman of the Commission, Prof. Umar Danbatta at the NCC Annex office, Mbora, Airport Road, in Abuja.
+The minister disclosed this on Tuesday while unveiling the NCC Strategic Vision Implementation Plan (2021-2025), NCC Global Connect Podcast and a Compendium of speeches by the Executive Vice Chairman of the Commission, Prof. Umar Danbatta at NCC Annex office, Mbora, Airport Road, in Abuja.

-He said the move by the President became necessary since the Cybercrime Act 2015 and the subsidiary legislation of the Commission allow the government to give such approval when a crime is committed that this will be done after the security agencies established a prima-fast case, then it can be conveyed to the relevant institution.
+He said the move by the President became necessary since the Cybercrime Act 2015 and the subsidiary legislation of the Commission allow government to give such approval, when a crime is committed that this will be done after the security agencies established a prima-fasi case, then it can be conveyed to the relevant institution.

-‘‘Ours is when we are contacted that we will provide to the security agencies the data they need and even when we are contacted there are requirements constitutionally to do that because telephone conversations are meant to be confidential as stipulated by section 37 subsection 39 of the constitution.
+‘‘Ours is when we are contacted that we will provide to the security agencies the data they need and even when we are contacted there are requirements constitutionally to do that because telephone conversation are meant to be confidential as stipulated by section 37 sub section 39 of the constitution.

-‘‘The Cybercrime Act 2015 and the subsidiary legislation of the Commission allow the government to give such approval when a crime is committed after the security agencies established a prima-fasi case, then it can be conveyed to the relevant institution.
+‘‘The Cybercrime Act 2015 and the subsidiary legislations of the Commission allow government to give such approval when a crime is committed after the security agencies established a prima-fasi case, then it can be conveyed to the relevant institution.

-‘‘I can tell you that many successes have been recorded but not meant for public consumption.
-Today criminals usually block highways and used the phone of victims to contact their families.

-‘‘Sometimes, security institutions can gain access without confronting us because Mr. President has approved that for security institutions to gain access to people’s information without confronting us make their work much easier than they would have access to many things than when they contact NCC or operators.’’
+‘‘Sometimes, security institutions can gain access without confronting us because Mr. President has approved that for security institutions to gain access to people information without confronting us make their work much more easier that they would have access to many things than when they contact NCC or operators.’’

 On the SVIP 2020-2025, he described the plan as key to whatever we do, as it cascades our national policy for implementation.